fra87/RouterScraper/README.md

 NOTE: if you change the prerequisites in the pyproject.toml, remember to run `make clean_venv` to recreate the virtual environment with the new data.

+## Release procedure

+In order to release a new version, everything shall be already committed to the GIT repo (since the process requires a clean GIT repo); in addition, the repo shall be on main branch.
+If this is not true, the process will fail.

+After having committed the last modifications, issue the following commands:

+    make clean
+    make release-XXX

+The release target shall be `release-major`, `release-minor` or `release-patch`, according to which part of the software version shall be increased.

+If everything is correct, run `make deploy` to upload the files to PyPI.

 ## Setup the repository

 Clone the repository from